paulstothard/helpful_links/README.md

 - [taiyun/corrplot](https://github.com/taiyun/corrplot) - A visual exploratory tool on correlation matrix.
 - [thackl/gggenomes](https://github.com/thackl/gggenomes) - A versatile graphics package for comparative genomics.
 - [thomasp85/patchwork](https://github.com/thomasp85/patchwork) - The goal of patchwork is to make it ridiculously simple to combine separate ggplots into the same graphic.
+- [vega/altair](https://github.com/vega/altair) - A simple and consistent API for data visualizations in Python.
 - [wilkox/gggenes](https://github.com/wilkox/gggenes) - Draw gene arrow maps in ggplot2.

 ## Diagrams, flowcharts and maps